szemroda/padel-tool/README.md

 A script to sign up for selected Padel classes and events in tri-city locations using the kluby.org website.

+> ⚠️ Immediately payable events supported only through club wallets.

 ## Used tech

 -   puppeteer - web scraping
 -   node.js - executing scripts
 -   firebase - storing data with rules for the desired classes
 -   docker - deployment, containerization

 ## Supported Rule schema